 November marked our first IRL What’s Good event, a meet-up where we had the chance to put a few faces to names [or mobile numbers].
 After ambling around the Carolee Schneeman Body Politics show at the Barbican we caught up in the pub to share our thoughts on the exhibition, and the gallery gift shop, which is a hot topic on the GC these days.
 A very stimulating start to an autumn Saturday and we can’t wait for the next one ❤️

-Join us by scanning the QR below and get in on the other hot topics, verbal jousting, future meet-ups and general excellent vibes.
+Join us to get in on the other hot topics, verbal jousting, future meet-ups and general excellent vibes.
 And, in the meantime, your usual round up of recommendations…

 All other suggestions have come from our What’s Good community